 “Come on, Dom,” he complained again.
 “You can't act like you didn't like it!”

 Dominique folded her arms across her chest and bit her lip, tapping a foot impatiently and looking at the ground.
-She tried to ignore Ted completely as he approached her with a husky smile, but was weaker at the task than she had ever thought herself to be.
+She tried to ignore Ted as he approached her with a husky smile, but she was weaker at the task than she had ever thought herself to be.

 He stroked her arm, dragging one finger along her smooth skin, slowly exchanging fingers.
 “She doesn't have to find out,” he suggested.